 PermitsTIMS (Trekkers’ Information Management System) card & Sagarmatha National Park entry permit

-Major Attractions of Pikey Peak Trek
+Key Highlights of the Pikey Peak Trek

-• Witness jaw-dropping panoramas from Pikey Peak (4,065m)
+• Capture stunning panoramic views from the summit of Pikey Peak (4,065m)

 13. Makalu Base Camp Trek